mohit1997/JIND/README.md

 1. [PBMC Demo](/notebooks/PBMC-demo.ipynb) uses provided data to run JIND.
 It takes less then 5 minutes to finish.
 The expected output is provided as an [HTML file](/notebooks/PBMC-demo.html).
 2. [PBMC Scratch](/notebooks/PBMC-demo.ipynb) downloads raw data and creates source and target batch before running JIND.
 It takes less then 5 minutes to finish.
 The expected output is provided as an [HTML file](/notebooks/Process-data.html).

+Note: Please use a browser such as Google Chrome or Mozilla Firefox to view the provided HTML files.

 ## Executing JIND